dsmsuite/dsmsuite.github.io/downloads.md

 * Made element search by name case insensitive
 * Fixed model not cleared when loading new model
 * Improved performance matrix view for large expanded models
+* Reduce font size to 11 and limit weight to max 9999 to avoid drawing out side of cell